Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 Let's consider the double support problem here.
 As you will see, this formulation can also be easily extended to any number of contact forces.

-## QP variables
+## Optimization variables

-The QP variables that we will use are:
+The optimization variables that we will use are:

 $$
 x = \begin{bmatrix} \tau_a & f_l & f_r  \end{bmatrix} ^T